magosil86/bumblebee/README.md

 **To read up about the statistical theory for estimating transmission flows see:**

-Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication, 2021.
+Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial. eLife, 2022.
+11:e72657.

 ## Getting help.